Website Development Costs Involve More Than Just Development

 What Does A Website Maintenance Plan Cost?

 A good website maintenance plan will be customized to fit your specific website needs.
-Those individual deliverables can add up to a plan that ranges from $100 per month into the thousands of dollars per month.
-Most website maintenance plans will require a six month or annual commitment.
+Those individual deliverables can add up to a plan that ranges from $180 per month into the thousands of dollars per month.
+Most website maintenance plans will require an annual commitment.

 Be sure to work out an exact list of deliverables and learn as much as you can from the provided data.
 The maintenance plan will do far more than just keep your website up to date.
 A well maintained website will deliver customers, leads, and valuable business intelligence.